JannieI/canvas-workstation-V3/src/app/roadmap.md

     Dashboard:
     ----------
     - relook at D export: maybe export Widgets too, plus data or at least points to data.
 Amend Import to: show structure and what is valid, and if user proceeds: read Widgets to, create new records in DB, similar to ADD D and ADD W
+    - show rubberband when selecting with mouse on D: mouse down and up @View controls size of pre-created Div

     Data:
     ----